chulinguy/tango-for-dummies/README.md

-# tango-for-dummies
+# Tango Flowchart

 This web app shares valuable tips to beginner tango dancers

 ### Usage
 * Click different moves on the image to navigate to another move
-* Click the `:heart:` to toggle a move to be your favorite
+* Click the :heart: to toggle a move to be your favorite

 ## Built With